Gabrielnero000/PBR-Playground/README.md

 * *Fast, Minimum Storage Ray/Triangle Intersection* (Möller, T.; Trumbore, B.)
 * *Fast Triangle Intersection in RTRT* (Section 7.1 fo the Ingo Wald doctorate degree thesis)

-Both algorithims uses baricentric coordinates, witch is a way to represent a triangle and any point inside of if in terms of $
+Both algorithims uses baricentric coordinates, witch is a way to represent any point inside of a in terms of $

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!